Why Do Dogs Pant?

 dog panting, why do dogs pant

 You can give your furbaby Allergy SoftSupps® to help fight off allergies.
 This will aid in supporting your dog's immune system.
 These allergy-fighting supplements contain Bio-Mos®, a prebiotic that supports the body's natural resistance to infections.
-The anti-inflammatory and antioxidant qualities of Pet Parents® Immune & Dog allergy Supplement also help reduce the symptoms of these allergic reactions.
+The anti-inflammatory and antioxidant qualities of Pet Parents® immune & dog allergy supplements also help to reduce the symptoms of allergic reactions.

 Respiratory Problems